-205. The implementation of the proposed project will result in major positive environmental benefits, providing the necessary infrastructure for Tonga to achieve its goal of generating 50% of its energy needs from renewable sources.
-The saving of CO_2 emissions, and the building of Tonga's resilience against economic and climate change shocks are essential components of adaption in a changing world.
+204. The implementation of the proposed project in particular the BESS components covered under this IEE and its associated facilities are critical and will result in major positive environmental benefits, providing the necessary infrastructure for Tonga to achieve its goal of generating 50% of its energy needs from renewable sources.
+The saving of CO2 emissions, and the building of Tonga's resilience against economic and climate change shocks are essential components of adaption in a changing world.
 The mini grids will provide an expansion of the electrification of remote communities, providing the associated social and economic benefits, and possibly stemming the flow of migration off the islands.
 The mini-grid component also provides the opportunity to test new models of tariffs and maintenance to improve the sustainability aspects of this important work.

-206. The environmental impacts associated with the proposed project components have been identified and assessed.
-The findings establish that the project sites are not located in ecologically important areas, and will not have any social or cultural impacts.
+205. The environmental impacts associated with the proposed project components of BESS and its associated facilities on Tongatapu have been identified and assessed.
+The findings establish that the project sites are not located in ecologically important areas and will not have any social or cultural impacts.
 The project will not cause any significant or lasting environmental impacts.
 Minor impacts will be monitored and mitigated through the implementation of site-specific EMPs, with monitoring and oversight undertaken by the ESU.

-207. The anticipated environmental benefits of the project include:
+206. The anticipated environmental benefits of the project include: